 For the cake:

-• Preheat your oven to 350 degrees F. Grease an 8-inch or 9-inch round cake pan, or an 8-inch square pan.
+• Preheat your oven to 350 degrees F. Grease an 8-inch or 9-inch round cake pan, an 8-inch square pan, a loaf pan, or two 6-inch cake pans (all options with bake times listed in Notes).
 I also like to line the bottom of the pan with parchment paper, to give extra insurance that the cake will come out cleanly.
 Just trace the bottom of the pan on a sheet of parchment paper and cut it out, then place inside the pan.

 • Pour in the wet ingredients: coffee, olive oil, vanilla, vinegar.
 Whisk it all together until a smooth batter is formed.
 You'll notice it might get a little foamy – that's the baking soda/vinegar reaction happening.
 Stop whisking when the mixture is combined and no lumps remain – don't overmix or the cake will be tough.